TopBiketoursPortugal/TopBikeToursPortugal/content/tours/santiago-compostela-bike-tour.md

   * Prices can suffer updates due high season, holidays or weekends

-  * Beverages are not included at lunch and dinner when included in the package
+  * Beverages are not included in Self Guided and Guided option when meals are booked

+  * Selected drinks are included in Premium package when meals are booked

   * If in a triple room with parents Children up to 10 years old - 35% discount.
 Children from 11 to 14 years old - 20% discount.
 Children from 15 to 17 years old - 15% discount.